idomingu/knowledge-graph-yang/draft-marcas-nmop-knowledge-graph-yang.md

 Ontologies provide the formal representation of the conceptual models that capture the semantics of data, and building on this, the integration of data in the knowledge graph.
 Ontologies can be developed following different techniques, ranging from manual to fully automated, depending on the characteristics of the data to be integrated in the knowledge graph (e.g., format, schema).

-### Automatic knowledge extraction from YANG models
+### Automatic knowledge Extraction from YANG Models

 The extraction of knowledge from YANG models can be automated, in particular, by analyzing YANG identities to generate controlled vocabularies and taxonomies.

-RFC 7950 defines a YANG identity as “globally unique, abstract, and untyped identity”, therefore, a relation between a YANG identity and a concept is straightforward.
+{{!RFC7950}} defines a YANG identity as "globally unique, abstract, and untyped identity", therefore, a relation between a YANG identity and a concept is straightforward.
 Additionally, YANG identities can inherit from other YANG identities via the “base” statement.
 These ideas align with the notion of a taxonomy, where concepts are hierarchically linked with other concepts.

 To support the creation of knowledge structures like taxonomies or thesauri, the W3C standardized the Simple Knowledge Organization System (SKOS).
 In this ontology, a concept scheme comprises a set of concepts that can be linked with other concepts via hierarchical and associative relations.
 In the case of YANG, a YANG model containing YANG identities can be represented as an instance of the skos:ConceptScheme class.
 Next, all YANG identities included in the YANG model can be represented as skos:Concept instances that are contained in the concept scheme.
 Lastly, those YANG identities that include the “base” statement, the respective SKOS concept will include a relation skos:broader whose range is the SKOS concept representing the parent YANG identity.

 TBD: Include an example here or in the annex

-### Standard development methodologies
+### Standard Development Methodologies

 Automating the extraction of all the knowledge from YANG models is not possible, and therefore, manual intervention from domain experts is required.
 To ease this process a recommended practice is to develop the ontology by following a standard methodology like Linked Open Terms (LOT).